-They will decide about whether to refer you for tests or to a specialist.
-If you have a cancer you will have more tests to find out how big it is and whether it has spread: this is called staging.
+If your tests show that you have cancer you then have more tests to find out the size of the cancer and whether it has spread.
+This is called staging.

 See your GP if you notice a change that isn't normal for you or if you have any of the possible signs and symptoms of cancer.